rbouckaert/starbeast3/README.md

     -   Under the `Species Tree Strict Clock`, every branch in the species tree has the same substitution rate.
     -   Under the `Species Tree Relaxed Clock`, each species tree branch has an independently-and-identically distributed substitution rate with a LogNormal(mean = 1, logSD = Stddev) distribution, where Stddev is estimated (denoted by &sigma; in manuscript).
 The substitution rates of each gene tree branch are from the species tree.

-The `Clock.rate` can also be estimated, but this is not recommended unless time calibration data is available.
+The species tree `Clock.rate` can also be estimated, but this is not recommended unless time calibration data is available.
+If you estimate the `Clock.rate`, you should also change its default 1/X prior to an informed prior (such as a Log-Normal distribution centered around a sensible estimate).

 ![Selecting a species tree clock model](tutorial/Fig3.png)

 7. Other priors, including the species tree prior, can be configured using the `Priors` tab.